wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 The operating system information should be under the <strong>CurrentVersion</strong> registry key within the SOFTWARE hive:<br>
 <strong>software\Microsoft\Windows NT\CurrentVersion</strong>

-We can navigate to the registry key by selecting the <strong>Application</strong> tab in the Results Viewer after selecting the SOFTWARE hive file.
+After selecting the SOFTWARE hive file, we can navigate to the registry key by selecting the <strong>Application</strong> tab in the Results Viewer and drilling down the folders.

 <img src="./pics/11_SOFTWARE_Registry_Hive_OS_Info.png" alt="OS Info in SOFTWARE Registry">